 Background details of the first tramway in Casablanca

-The urban development programme will initiate measures to enable the suburbs of Casablanca, such as Dar Bouazza and Lahraouiyne, to get integrated with the main urban zone.
-The programme will also develop a regional financial centre, as well as housing units in the region of Anfa-Aroport.
-All these locations will be subsequently connected by an efficient transportation system.
+The urban development programme initiated measures to enable the suburbs of Casablanca such as Dar Bouazza and Lahraouiyne to become integrated with the main urban zone.
+The programme also developed a regional financial centre, as well as housing units in the region of Anfa-Aroport.
+All these locations were subsequently connected by an efficient transportation system.

 A consortium known as Casa Tram was established by CDG (Caisse de Depot et Gestion), RATP (Paris Transit Authority) and Transinvest in 2009 to build the Casablanca tramway.
-The consortium is also responsible for the operation and maintenance of the tramway for five years.
+The consortium was responsible for the operation and maintenance of the tramway for five years.

 Casa Tram awarded the construction management contract for the tramway to a consortium of France-based Systra, and CID Engineering & Development Consultants of Morocco.
 The consortium handled issues pertaining to tendering, project design and supervision of construction.

 Richez Associés provided the architecture for the T1 project and designed the stations along with Nejari.
 Aeysa, Transurb Technirail and ADI provided project management assistance.